 I love a dynamic veggie duo, especially if they can be prepared together (see also: Roasted Asparagus and Carrots!).
 Each veg brings a different taste and textural element, culminating in a vibrant burst of flavor in every bite!

-You’ll also learn a simple technique for perfectly pan-frying the potatoes and onions, so that they are both tender and golden-brown.
-Plus, you’ll be given options for meals to serve these up with, and how to properly store and reheat leftovers.
+In this simple vegetable side-dish recipe, you will learn a simple technique for perfectly pan-frying the potatoes and onions, so that they are both tender and golden-brown.

-Pan-fried Potatoes and Onions Ingredients
+Pan-fried Potatoes and Onions Ingredient Highlights

 Optional flavor-boosters:

-- Minced garlic or garlic powder.
-For extra umami.
+- Minced garlic or garlic powder

-- Fresh (or dried) herbs.
-Like rosemary, thyme, basil, dill, parsley, or oregano.
+- Fresh (or dried) herbs (like rosemary, thyme, basil, dill, parsley, or oregano).

-- Crushed red pepper or cayenne pepper.
-If you’re seeking a little bit of spice.
+- Crushed red pepper or cayenne pepper if you’re seeking a little bit of spice.

 Potatoes have a long shelf life and can stay fresh for several months when they are stored unpeeled and whole in a cool, dry place.